borismm3/borismm3/README.md

 # 👋 Hi, I’m Boris Maidana (@borismm3)
-### I'm a student looking for knowledge and opportunities
+### I'm a web developer looking for knowledge and opportunities
 - 👀 I’m interested in development of web and mobile applications
-- 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate on projects using frameworks to frontend and backend
 - 📫 You can contact me by email to borismaidana3@gmail.com